cellgeni/nf-demultiplex/README.md

 * `Dockerfile` - a dockerfile to reproduce the environment used to run the pipeline.

 ## Pipeline Arguments:
 * `--SAMPLEFILE` - The path to the sample file provided to the pipeline.
 This is a tab-separated file with one sample per line.
-Each line should contain a sample id, path to bam file, path to barcodes file (in that order!)."
+Each line should contain a sample id, path to bam file, path to barcodes file (in that order!).
 * `--outdir` - The path to where the results will be saved.
 * `--K` - The number of donors in the samples.
 All samples must contain the same number of donors.
 * `--known_genotypes` - "Whether to use the known_genotypes option.
 The requires a VCF with the known genotypes in it.
 The number of genotypes must match the number of donors supplied in the K parameter (Defualt "no" means not to use known_genotypes).